 Visually inspect the engine fan belt for cracks, fraying, stretching and that the belt is properly seated in pulley grooves.
 Replace the belt according to the manufacturer's recommendations.

-Note: At the 500 hour/12 month service interval, it is recommended that the belt be removed and checked for wear.
+Note: At the 500 hour/12 month service interval, it is recommended that the belt be replaced.
 While the belt is removed, inspect pulleys and bearings.
 Rotate and feel for hard turning or unusual sounds.
-If pulleys or bearings need replacement, contact John Deere.